Why we created our free solar tips guide?

 Things to know about the rebate:

-• The rebate is being phased out over the next 12 years, by December 2030 this rebate will no longer exist!
+- The rebate is currently being phased out!
+By December 2030 this rebate will no longer exist!

 To be eligible for this rebate: